 LinkedIn's share feature sometimes displays the wrong image in a shared post.
-LinkedIn uses Facebook's Open Graph Protocol to display shared posts.
-If the correct image displays on Facebook, the issue most likely lies in LinkedIn's sharing tools.
+LinkedIn uses data from Facebook's Open Graph Protocol to display shared posts.
+If the correct image displays on Facebook, but the wrong image displays on LinkedIn, the issue most likely lies in LinkedIn's sharing tools.
 The steps in this article may help resolve the issue.

 Before you start

 - You'll need a Facebook and LinkedIn account.